Ryan Gosling Iconic Faux Fur Outfit In 'Barbie' Now Available As A Doll

 But what makes this Ken doll a ‘must-have’ isn't just his fashionable attire; it's a tip of the hat to Ryan Gosling's uproarious portrayal of the quintessential Stereotypical Ken.
 Gosling's dedication to the role, particularly moments like his spirited rendition of “Push” by Matchbox Twenty.

-For those aiming to complete the set after buying Ryan Gosling's Ken doll, there's good news.
+For those aiming to complete the set after buying the Ryan Gosling Ken doll, there's good news.
 There's a Barbie doll counterpart that rocks a plaid outfit and hat, all set to dive into the Mojo Dojo Casa House.